phax/peppol-commons/README.md

 # News and noteworthy

+* v8.3.1 - work in progress
+    * Started adding support for `peppol-doctype-wildcard`
+    * Fixed the consistency check of the "TypeVersion" element in SBDH to also work for non-UBL documents
 * v8.3.0 - 2020-11-25
     * Reworked the revocation checking configuration for Peppol certificates.
 Now it is more flexible.
 * v8.2.7 - 2020-11-23